Website design process steps

 - Mis-managed client expectations

 Make sure that your project scope is clearly defined at the beginning of any project as part of your main contract and there shouldn’t be any issues moving forward with your client.

 Produce The Sitemap And Wire-frame

-A clearly defined web design site architecture and wire-frame will is set out to establish user flow throughout the different pages of your website and streamline your sales process.
+A clearly defined web design site architecture and wire-frame are set out to establish user flow throughout the different pages of your website and streamline your sales process.
 Think of a web design sitemap as a blueprint for your website, and the web design wire-frame to be a guide of how your web design will actually look.
-The wire-frame won't contain any finalised design elements until we complete content gathering, it will simply act as a guide for how your web design will ultimately look.
+The wire-frame won’t contain any finalized design elements until we complete content gathering.
+It will simply act as a guide for how your web design will ultimately look.

 Designing The Website

 This is where the fun part begins.
 Whenever we design a website for our clients, we go right back to the drawing board – drawing from the steps above in our process.